¶¶Òõpro

 International AffairsÌýConcentration

-International Relations and Crisis Concentration (Madrid Campus)
+International Relations and Crisis Concentration (SLU-Madrid)

 This concentration familiarizes students with the key theoretical, political, and social dimensions of the global governance of insecurity, and the emergence, management and consequences of crises today.